These fabulous properties for sale are all less than the North West average asking price

-17 Blackpool properties for sale which are under North West average asking price
+17 fantastic Blackpool properties for sale less than the North West average asking price

-The asking price for properties across the North West fell in the last month to £253,859 and it takes, on average, 54 days to sell.
+The asking price for properties across the North West fell in the last month to £253,859 and it takes, on average, 54 days to sell – according to Rightmove.

 By Claire Lark